-Section 104 of the Code provides that the Resolution Professional shall within thirty days from date of issue of public notice prepare a list of creditors on the basis of the:
+Section 104 provides that :

-- (b) a) information disclosed in the application filed under Section 94 or 95 of the Code as the case may be; - (c) b) claims received by the Resolution Professional under Section 102 of the Code.
+- (1) The resolution professional shall prepare a list of creditors on the basis of - - (a) the information disclosed in the application filed by the debtor under section 94 or 95, as the case may be; - (b) claims received by the resolution professional under section 102. - (2) The resolution professional shall prepare the list mentioned in sub-section (1) within thirty days from the date of the notice.